drcsh/VTMv5-Character-Builder/README.md

 # Todo:

 1. finish model structure for characters

 2. build interfaces for:
-2.1.
-Signing up
+  * Signing up
-2.2.
-Creating and managing a Chronicle
+  * Creating and managing a Chronicle
-2.3. creating/editing/viewing minor characters
+  * creating/editing/viewing minor characters
-2.4. ... for main characters (much more complicated)
+  * the same for main characters (much more complicated)

 3. Further features:
-3.1. manage users in a chronicle
+  * Manage users in a chronicle
-3.2.
-Character Map
+  * Character Map